Persistent BitTorrent Trackers: Persistent BitTorrent tracker system

 \paragraphNoSkip{P2P attestation} Traditional trackers accept self-reported statistics.
 We replace this with cryptographic receipts where downloaders sign acknowledgments for received pieces.
 Torrent metadata $\mathcal{T} = (h_{\mathcal{T}}, [h_1, h_2, \ldots, h_n])$ contains the infohash $h_{\mathcal{T}}$ and piece hashes $[h_1, \ldots, h_n]$.
 When peer $A$ uploads piece $p_i$ to $B$, peer $B$ verifies piece integrity ($\Hash(p_i) = h_i$) then generates a cryptographic receipt via $\Attest$ (\cref{fig:pbts-attest-timestamp}), signing a message that binds the infohash $h_{\mathcal{T}}$, sender's public key $\mathsf{pk}_A$, piece hash $h_i$, piece index $i$, and epoch timestamp.
 Peer $B$ returns this signed receipt to $A$.
 Uploaders collect receipts from downloaders as proof of contributions.
 Later, uploaders report accumulated receipts to the tracker via $\Report$.
 The tracker verifies the aggregate signature from all downloaders, then credits the uploader's upload counter by the total piece size and each downloader's download counter.
 The contract serves as PKI: peers retrieve each other's public keys from on-chain registration records to verify receipt signatures.

-\paragraphNoSkip{Statistics reporting} Clients periodically report upload and download deltas via $\Report$ (\cref{fig:pbts-report-timestamp}).
-The report message $m$ contains public keys from peers who acknowledged transfers, torrent metadata, and an aggregated signature combining all receipts.
-The tracker reconstructs signed messages and verifies the aggregate signature using $\Sigma.\AggVerify$, then retrieves current reputation values from the smart contract, adds the reported deltas, and writes the updated reputation back with authenticated updates.
+\paragraphNoSkip{Statistics reporting} Uploaders periodically call $\Report$ (\cref{fig:pbts-report-timestamp}) to claim credit for completed transfers.
+The report contains the receipts collected from downloaders and the claimed upload delta $\Delta_{\mathsf{up}}$.
+The tracker verifies the aggregate signature over all receipts, increments the reporter's upload counter by $\Delta_{\mathsf{up}}$, and increments each downloader's download counter by $\mathsf{piece\_size}$ per receipt.
+Receipt timestamps are checked against the current epoch: time is divided into windows of width $W$ seconds, and the tracker accepts receipts from the most recent $\Delta$ epochs, rejecting older ones to prevent replay.

 \paragraphNoSkip{Reputation migration} When a tracker becomes unavailable, reputation migrates to a new instance via $\Migrate$ (\cref{fig:pbts-migrate}).
-The new tracker generates a fresh instance ID and provides cryptographic attestation proving authenticity.
-After verification, migration creates a new smart contract referencing the old contract as predecessor, establishing a verifiable chain of custody.
+The new tracker generates a fresh instance ID and provides a cryptographic attestation of authenticity.
+After verification, migration creates a new smart contract that references the predecessor contract, so any observer can trace reputation history back to the original deployment.
 Reputation data remains immutable in the old contract and becomes accessible through the new contract's referrer link.
 Single-level migration prevents complex multi-hop inheritance while enabling tracker continuity.
+The end-to-end initialization and migration message flow is detailed in \Cref{fig:workflow}.